 - Day 19 – ?: Lights on 18-20 hours (your preference)

-- Final 7 – 10 days: Lights on 16 hours.
-This helps with finish.
+- Final 7 – 10 days: Lights on for 16 hours.
+This helps with the finish.
 The result will be bigger autoflower yields as well as the overall quality of your finished buds

-- Start foliar feeding after 10 days once a week for 2 weeks
+- Start foliar feeding after ten days once a week for two weeks

 - Use 1/2 strength for autoflowering